 The Zone is for individuals who are new to extended health care coverage.
 It includes benefits for medical supplies, eye exams, hearing aids, and physiotherapists.

 Some optional services include dental benefits, medications, and semi-private hospital accommodations.
+Details on the plan can be found here.

 Green Shield Prism Health Insurance